What To Plant In June

 Final Word

-I hope today I inspired you to plant a garden or sow some seeds in a pot or two.
+I hope I inspired you to plant a garden or sow some seeds in a pot or two today.
 It’s all about what to plant in June.
-The more experience we have with gardening, the more we learn about growing our own food.
+The more experience we have with gardening, the more we learn about growing our food.

-We must be self-reliant, save seeds, and learn a skill whenever possible that we maybe don’t feel comfortable doing at first.
+We must be self-reliant, save seeds, and learn a skill whenever possible that we may not feel comfortable doing.
 Listen, we can do anything, I promise.
 We will learn together and be prepared better than ever before.
 May God bless this world, Linda

 This is where I buy my garden seeds: SeedsNow